Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion

-Analyzing the coefficient of variation of the results described in Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-2-N-and-n-2-N-k} we observe a different behavior than what occurs with the partial phase inversion, where the small coefficient of variation coincides with the maximum success probabilities.
-In Figures~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N} and~\ref{fig:n-2-N-non-neighbors-standard-deviation-all-phase-invertion} for $k = \{2,3,7\}$ we have the smallest variations, however, the success probabilities are $p \approx \{0.489, 0.640, 0.929\}$.
-For $k = \{8,11\}$ the success probabilities are $p \approx \{0.958, 0.996\}$, and we obtained the biggest variations.
-In the results shown in Figures~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N-k} and~\ref{fig:n-2-N-k-non-neighbors-standard-deviation-all-phase-invertion}, the same behavior occurs, \textit{i.e}, the smallest variations do not coincide with the maximum success probabilities.
-This indicates that the total phase inversion of the target state and the $k$ number of marked vertices make the procedure more unstable.
+Figures~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N} and~\ref{fig:probability-distribution-non-neighbors-n-2-N} show the maximum probability of success for the weight value $l = n^{2}/N$.
+In the Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N}, the phase of all components of the target state representing the $m$ self-loops is inverted.
+In this case, the probability of success is affected reaching a maximum probability of approximately $p \approx 1$ only when $k = 11, 12$.
+The Fig.~\ref{fig:probability-distribution-non-neighbors-n-2-N} shows the maximum probability of success for the partial inversion.
+In this case, we obtain success probabilities close to $1$.
+For $k=2,3,4$ the maximum success probability is reached (with $m=6,4,3$) self-loops, respectively, and for $k=5,6,7,8$ (with $m=2$).
+Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N-k} shows the maximum probability of success where the phase of all components of the target state is inverted and Fig.~\ref{fig:probability-distribution-non-neighbors-n-2-N-k} shows the maximum probability of success for the partial inversion, both for the weight value $l = (n^{2}/N)\cdot k$.
+This scenario showed a considerable gain in the maximum probability of success from $p = 0.28$ (with $\text{m}=1$) to $p \approx 1$ (with $\text{m} = 12$) self-loops to any number $k$ of the marked vertices.

-Fig.~\ref{fig:probability-distribution-non-neighbors-n-2-N} shows the maximum probability of success for the partial inversion of the target states, and as already stated Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N} shows the maximum probability of success where the phase of all target state components is inverted, both for the weight value $l = (n^{2}/N)$.
-In Fig.~\ref{fig:probability-distribution-non-neighbors-n-2-N} we obtain success probabilities close to $1$ with up to $m = 6$ self-loops.
-In Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-n-2-N} the coefficient of variation points to an unstable behavior, \textit{i.e.}, the most elevated probabilities of success do not coincide with the smallest coefficient of variations.
-However, in Fig.~\ref{fig:probability-distribution-non-neighbors-n-2-N} the highest probabilities of success coincide with the smallest variations and therefore have a stable behavior.
+Figure \ref{fig:probability-distribution-non-neighbors-n-2-N-and-n-2-N-k} shows the coefficient of variation for the results described in Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-2-N-and-n-2-N-k}.
+Analyzing the results, we observe a different behavior between the complete and partial phase inversions.
+With the partial phase inversion, the small coefficient of variation coincides with the maximum probabilities of success, however, with the complete phase inversion the variation is also smaller but does not coincide with the maximum probabilities of success.